AdobeDocs/analytics.en/help/admin/admin/customize-menus.md

 >[!NOTE]
 >
->Any change in menu structure does not affect Report Builder and Ad Hoc Analysis.
-Renaming a report will, however, be reflected in both tools.
+>Any change in menu structure does not affect Report Builder.
+Renaming a report will, however, be reflected in this tool.

 ## Menu Customization Descriptions {#section_B0D224DACB914A378902A4E0E1234889}